menu

 Demographics

-The per capita income in Lithonia in 2022 was $37,638, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $150,552 for a family of four.
+The per capita income in Lithonia in 2022 was $33,540, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $134,160 for a family of four.
 However, Lithonia contains both very wealthy and poor people as well.
-Lithonia also has one of the higher rates of people living in poverty in the nation, with 34.67% of its population below the federal poverty line.

 Lithonia is a somewhat ethnically-diverse city.
 The people who call Lithonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lithonia residents report their race to be Black or African-American, followed by Asian.
-Important ancestries of people in Lithonia include African, Jamaican, German, Other Subsaharan African, and English.
+Important ancestries of people in Lithonia include Jamaican, Guyanese, African, German, and Irish.

 The most common language spoken in Lithonia is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Spanish and Tagalog.

 Notable & Unique Neighborhood Characteristics